Neproxx/titanic-pipeline/README.md

 Assuming that you have set up the API keys for all of the platforms, follow the steps below to deploy the application:

 1. Execute `titanic-feature-pipeline.py` (either locally or on Modal), but make sure that the variable `BACKFILL` is set to True.
 This will download the original Titanic dataset, preprocess it and store the features and labels on Hopsworks.
-We chose to keep only the three most intuitive features as input to the model in order to ensure a good experience when interacting with the model on Hugging Face.
-The features we kept are the passenger class, sex and age.
+We chose to keep only the four most intuitive features as input to the model in order to ensure a good experience when interacting with the model on Hugging Face.
+The features we kept are the passenger class, sex, age and ticket price.

 ```console
 python titanic-feature-pipeline.py